Transforming the Ultimate

 .
 This became the initial foundation

-founded in late 2009.
+launched in late 2009.
 The goal of the book and the website is to share a passion for quality of life with regard to

 ongoing research in the fields of sociology, psychology, environmentalism, philosophy, interpersonal relations, health, and